-Mr H transferred his pension(s) and had to suffer the loss of this, as well as having uncertainty about his retirement options with an illiquid asset in his SIPP.
-I think it's fair to say this would have caused Mr H considerable distress and inconvenience.
-He will clearly have been worried that his retirement provision will have been reduced and this concern has now gone on for a number of years.
-So, I consider that a payment of £500 is appropriate to compensate for that upset.
+Mr S transferred his pensions to Options and has had to suffer the loss of his pension monies, as well as having uncertainty about his retirement options with an illiquid asset in his SIPP.
+In addition to this, he's lost out on benefits that would have been available to him when he retired early due to ill health.
+I've been told this put him into some financial difficulty and I think it's fair to say this would have caused Mr S considerable distress and inconvenience.
+He will clearly have been worried that his retirement provision will have been reduced and was inaccessible - and this concern has now gone on for a number of years, during which time I have also been sorry to hear Mr S has been unwell.
+Whilst I had previously said that £500 would be an appropriate figure, I think that given he's lost out on valuable benefits at a difficult time since he retired, an award of £1,000 in relation to this is fair and reasonable.

-Where I uphold a complaint, I can award fair compensation to be paid by a financial business of up to $\pounds 160,000$, plus any interest and/or costs/interest on costs that I think are appropriate.
-If I think that fair compensation is more than $\pounds 160,000$, I may recommend that the business pays the balance.
+Where I uphold a complaint, I can award fair compensation to be paid by a financial business of up to £170,000, plus any interest and/or costs/interest on costs that I think are appropriate.
+If I think that fair compensation is more than £170,000, I may recommend that the business pays the balance.

 I do not know what award the above calculation might produce.
-So, whilst I acknowledge that the value of Mr H's original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounts to more than our award limit.
+So, whilst I acknowledge that the value of Mr S' original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounts to more than our award limit.